 This rendering shows what the western edge of Pritchard Park along Patton Avenue will look like once the landscaping improvements are installed.

 With spring, the drum circle is back in Pritchard Park each Friday night in downtown Asheville.
-Also this month, Pritchard Park landscape improvements are expected to begin, with the goal of making this vibrant community gathering spot greener, safer and more inviting.
+Also this month, Pritchard Park landscape improvements began, with the goal of making this vibrant community gathering spot greener, safer and more inviting.

 Here are a few logistics to know as the Pritchard Park improvements begin: